Goodka7/Threat-Hunting-Impossible-Travel-/README.md

 - Kusto Query Language (KQL)
 - PowerShell

 ## Scenario

-Management is concerned about potential tampering with critical system configurations that could weaken security defenses or enable malicious activities.
-Recent security logs have revealed irregular modifications to registry keys and firewall rules, including attempts to disable Windows Defender and change system policies.
-The goal is to detect suspicious system configuration changes, such as unauthorized registry edits, firewall modifications, or service disruptions, and analyze any related security incidents.
-If any suspicious activity is identified, notify management for further investigation.
+Management is concerned about potential unauthorized access attempts from geographically distant locations, which may indicate compromised credentials or unauthorized user activity.
+Recent security logs have revealed irregular login attempts from multiple locations within a short time frame, suggesting the possibility of impossible travel.
+The goal is to detect suspicious login activity, such as logins from distant IPs that occur simultaneously or within an unrealistic timeframe, and analyze any related security incidents.
+If such activity is identified, notify management for further investigation.

 ### High-Level PowerShell Discovery Plan

-- **Check `DeviceRegistryEvents`** for unauthorized registry changes, particularly those targeting security-related keys (e.g., Disabled Windows Defender, Modified UAC settings, Changed system policies)
-- **Check `DeviceProcessEvents`** to look for suspicious processes used to execute configuration changes (e.g., regedit.exe, powershell.exe, cmd.exe, sc.exe)
+- **Check `DeviceLogonEvents`** for suspicious logon activities, such as multiple logins from distant IP addresses in a short time frame.
-- **Check `DeviceNetworkEvents`** to identify unusual network activity following system configuration changes.
+- **Check `DeviceNetworkEvents`** to identify unusual network activity, including logins from unexpected or foreign IP addresses and VPN-related connections.
-- **Check `DeviceProcessEvents`** for group policy modifications (e.g., Administrators group)
+- **Check `DeviceProcessEvents`** for evidence of tools or scripts used to simulate logins or tamper with authentication mechanisms (e.g., `powershell.exe`, `cmd.exe`).

 ---

 ## Steps Taken